evanfloden/nf-module-demo/modules/readMapping/README.md

 # readMapping Module

-#### Module for quanitfying transcripts from short sequecencing reads
+#### Nexflow module for quantifying transcripts from short sequecencing reads

 ***This module takes as input:***